aaronbloomfield/pdr/tutorials/02-gdb/index.md

 - a function name (e.g., 'b GetAverage')
 - a line number (e.g., 'b 23')
-- either of the above preceded by a file name (e.g., 'b gdb.cpp:23' or 'b gdb.cpp:GetAverage')
+- either of the above preceded by a file name (e.g., 'b debug.cpp:23' or 'b debug.cpp:GetAverage')

 Here, the GetAverage() function doesn't start on line 23 (it starts on line 44) -- the breakpoint on line 23 is for the cout statement in the